With help from a generous Bean

 conservation treatment on these historically-valuable records.
 Now that the

-record book is stable, it will be housed at the
+record book is stable, it is housed at the New Hampshire Historical

 generations.